akirk/jQuery-Placeholder/README.rst

 Android ✓

 *Please note*
-The placeholder attribute should not be used as an alternative to a label (it's better to hide the label with JavaScript if you must). http://www.whatwg.org/specs/web-apps/current-work/multipage/common-input-element-attributes.html#the-placeholder-attribute
+The placeholder attribute should not be used as an alternative to a label. http://www.whatwg.org/specs/web-apps/current-work/multipage/common-input-element-attributes.html#the-placeholder-attribute

+If you must hide labels, do it with JavaScript as you activate the placeholder.

 Usage